iCliniq Logo

 Hello doctor,

-I am a 22 year old male, who weighs 90 kg and 6 feet tall.
-I have pain in my chest and dyspnea from the past four months.
+I am a 22-year-old male, who weighs 90 kg and is 6 feet tall.
+I have had pain in my chest and dyspnea for the past four months.
 For the last ten days, I noticed black and red patches in my mouth.
 I use tobacco, so I am scared that I have cancer.
-The spots are present on both side in my mouth and are paining.
+The spots are present on both sides of my mouth and are paining.
 My cheek muscles pain and contract sometimes.
-I have increased appetite.
+I have an increased appetite.
 My mouth feels dry, and I have a bump on the back of my head.
-My exams are going on, so please help me.
 I consulted a doctor for my chest pain and dyspnea, four months back.
 Tests showed that my vitamin B12 was 54 pg/mL.

 Hi,